skylark-shae/react-portfolio-main/README.md

 - Take a look at the [Future Development](#future-development) section to see what I am currently working on.

 ## Credits
-I designed this with the help from a work associate, Sparrow Rossberg, who works with react and assisted with creating a file structure.
-Despite her telling me it is unneeded to directly attribute her I felt it was disenginuous to post this project without her name being on it for helping a large amount.
+I designed this with the help from a work associate, Sparrow Rossberg, who works with react and TypeScript She assisted with creating a basic file structure and helped troubleshoot issues as they came up.
+Despite her telling me it is unneeded to directly attribute her I felt it was disingenuous to post this project without her name being on it for helping a large amount.

 I also found design inspiration from other github users, despite being careful to avoid using code for identical implementations their projects and portfolios were integral in helping me figure out a design and how to implement some elements.
 - [Dorota1997](https://github.com/Dorota1997/react-frontend-dev-portfolio)